Skip to main content

 After Effects of Cocaine

 While the experience during the high might feel desirable, the crash that follows the high can be the opposite.
-Strong feelings of unwell, discomfort, and pain, among others, prompt users to repeat the use of the stimulant to avoid the unwanted symptoms of the crash.
+Strong feelings of mental health issues, unwell, discomfort, and pain, among others, prompt users to repeat the use of the stimulant to avoid the unwanted symptoms of the crash.
 In doing so, a cycle is created in which users attempt to chase the feeling of the high and avoid the resulting discomfort.
 The frequent, repetitive use of cocaine will lead to dependence, abuse, and addiction.
 This extended exposure to the stimulant drug may result in some, if not all, of the following long-term effects:

 • Heightened reaction to stress